susam/ice/README.rst

 A wildcard with a valid Python identifier as its name is called a named wildcard.
-The part of the request path matched by a named wildcard is passed as a keyword argument, with the same name as that of the wildcard, to the route's callable.
+The part of the request path matched by a named wildcard is passed as a keyword argument, with the same name as that of the wildcard, to the route's handler.

 .. code:: python